MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues.md

 ## The certificate renewal pod is in a crash loop state

-After upgrading or scaling up the workload cluster, the certificate renewal pod is now in a crash loop state.
-The pod is expecting a certificate tattoo YAML file from the location `/etc/Kubernetes/pki location`.
+After upgrading or scaling up the workload cluster, the certificate renewal pod is now in a crash loop state because the pod is expecting the certificate tattoo YAML file from the location `/etc/Kubernetes/pki`.

-This issue may be caused by a configuration file that's present in the control plane VMs, but it's not in worker node VMs.
-To resolve this issue, you can manually copy the certificate tattoo YAML file from the control plane node to all worker nodes.
+This issue may be due to a configuration file that's present in the control plane VMs but not in the worker node VMs.
+To resolve this issue, manually copy the certificate tattoo YAML file from the control plane node to all worker nodes.

 1. Copy the YAML file from control plane VM on the workload cluster to the current directory of your host machine: